Stories

 Why Extend a Program?

-An extension of the J-1 Visa can be a great option for both individuals and hosts.
+An extension of the J-1 Visa extension can be a great option for both individuals and hosts.
 An intern or trainee can gain new skills or go deeper into more advance training while continuing to exchange knowledge, ideas, and best practices with American staff.

 You may want to consider an extension if an individual: